Ford Focus Estate review - Engines, performance and drive

 - 1Ford Focus Estate reviewThe estate option adds another dimension to the fun-driving and family-friendly Ford Focus line-up

-- 2Engines, performance and drive - currently readingGreat handling that’s indistinguishable for hatch models makes the Focus Estate the driver’s choice in the class
+- 2Engines, performance and drive - currently readingGreat handling that’s on-par with the hatch models makes the Focus Estate the driver’s choice in the class

 - 3MPG, CO2 and Running CostsThree-pot engines with cylinder deactivation help make the Focus Estate a fuel-sipper